BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
 = 1.2.24 =
+⚠️ AFTER EACH UPDATE PLEASE CLEANUP YOUR CACHE TO FULLY SEE CHANGES ⚠️
 * FIXED : a bug when selecting Javanese language from WordPress settings for Calendar view.
 Now fallback to English.
 * FIXED : a bug when selecting Tagalog language from WordPress settings for Calendar view.
 Now fallback to Filipino.
 * FIXED : a bug when selecting Occitan language from WordPress settings for Calendar view.
 Now fallback to French.
 * IMPROVED : Calendar customisation documentation for WordPress.
+* IMPROVED : Subscription view compatibility with WordPress's themes.

 == Changelog ==
 = 1.2.23 =